Eddie Rosario Player Props: Braves vs. Pirates

-Eddie Rosario, with a slugging percentage of .321 in his past 10 games -- including one home run -- will be in action for the Atlanta Braves versus the Pittsburgh Pirates, with Osvaldo Bido on the mound, August 7 at 7:05 PM ET.
+The Atlanta Braves, including Eddie Rosario (.172 batting average in his past 10 games), take on starter Mitch Keller and the Pittsburgh Pirates at PNC Park, Tuesday at 7:05 PM ET.

-In his most recent game he had a hitless performance (0-for-1) against the Cubs.
+In his most recent game he had a hitless performance (0-for-3) against the Pirates.

 Eddie Rosario Game Info & Props vs. the Pirates